 Gate 8 camp entrance opens and closes promptly at the hours below in order to begin the camp day.
 Our staff are not able to “hold the gate” for late arrivals.

-Before and after camp programming is not a drop-off daycare style program.
+Before camp programming is not a drop-off daycare style program.
 We conduct on-grounds activities with the early/late campers, so Gate 8 will not be staffed outside these hours.
-Campers not picked up by 4:15 pm will be charged for after/care for the day at $20/day.
+Campers not picked up by 4:15 pm will be charged $10 for the first 10 minutes and $5 a minute after that.

 Gate 8 Access Hours